 Narrow paved streets, blued domed churches, and sugar cube houses tumbling down the dark, volcanic cliffs – the whitewashed Cycladic architecture of Santorini is a feast for the eyes.

 Greece is filled with beautiful surprises.
-One of them is the rugged, unspoilt Mani Peninsula in the southernmost point of continental Europe.
-Here, built on top of a hill overlooking the sea lies the picturesque fortified village of Vathia, with its imposing stone towers and caramel colored houses.
+One of them is the rugged, unspoiled Mani Peninsula in the southernmost point of continental Europe.
+Here, built on top of a hill overlooking the sea lies the picturesque fortified village of Vathia with its imposing stone towers and caramel-colored houses.
 The settlement is mostly abandoned and strolling its deserted streets is a truly magical experience.

 The 200 km long Corfu Trail takes hikers through the island’s beautiful, untouched countryside, past rolling olive groves, picturesque villages, hidden beaches, and wild mountain scenery.

-Centuries of history and mesmerizing views of Athens unfolding before your eyes – this is the experience one can expect at the Acropolis in Athens.
+Centuries of history and mesmerizing views of Athens unfolding before your eyes – this is the experience one can expect at the Acropolis, one of Athens’s top tourist attractions.
 Though best known for the Parthenon, this majestic hilltop site looming over the Greek capital is also home to several other ancient temples and theaters, as well as an archaeological museum filled with over 4,000 statues and artifacts.

 As tempting as it may be to experience Greece like a local, splurging on a luxury holiday in this fascinating country will be money well spent.
-Entrusting your travel plans in the hands of professionals means you don’t have to worry about a thing, except for enjoying Greece in all its glory.
+Santorini’s spectacular villas range from whitewashed eco-friendly retreats to uber-stylish cave houses, but, honestly, there are wonderful upscale accommodation options all over the country.

 Food is a great part of life in Greece.
 Make sure you check out as many local tavernas as you can and indulge in wonderfully fresh seafood, divine desserts, and flavorsome salads drizzled with the best olive oil.
 On top of that, Greek cuisine is one of the pillars of the Mediterranean diet, hence widely considered among the healthiest in the world.